AllTheBacteria/AllTheBacteria/reproducibility/All-samples/AMR/AMRFinderPlus/README.md

 ## Species calls

 `GTDB_AMRFP_mapping` is a dictionary mapping the GTDB species name to the AMRFinderPlus `--organism`.
 If there is no AMRFinderPlus organism available to match to the GTDB species for a particular sample then this option was not used when running AMRFinderPlus.

+## Final output

+All AMRFinderPlus results, files of failed runs and files of empty runs were joined together ad-hoc and a status file created to indicate if AMRFinderplus finished successfully ("PASS"), failed ("FAILED") or is yet to be run ("NOT DONE").